eisforgene/code-quiz/README.md

 This challenge is graded based on the following criteria:

 Technical Acceptance Criteria: 40%
-Satisfies all of the above acceptance criteria plus the following:
+Satisfies all of the above acceptance criteria.

-The Challenge should not produce any errors in the console when you inspect it using Chrome DevTools.
 Deployment: 32%
 Application deployed at live URL.